SMSourov/BingWallpaperPs/README.md

 On Windows, the command would be "powershell -ExecutionPolicy Bypass -File BingWallpaperPs.ps"

 On Linux, the command would be "pwsh BingWallpaperPs.ps" or "powershell BingWallpaperPs.ps" (it depends on from where you have downloaded PowerShell)
+On Linux, it has support for GNOME, KDE, Cinnamon, Budgie and MATE.
+I've plans for adding support for XFCE, Deepin and Unity.

 This is a forked project.
 This was forked from [caressofsteel](https://github.com/caressofsteel/bingwallpaper).
 I've made my own changes to enhance the functionality of the program.